Policies and Procedures

 Food and Beverage Consumption

-Glass is not permitted in the IRC facility.
+Glass shall not be permitted in the IRC facility.
 This includes glass containers for food and beverages.
 Members or guests who bring in glass items or are otherwise in possession of glass items will be asked to remove the glass from the facility.
 Glass may not be deposited in IRC trash or recycling receptacles.
-Any person or group attempting to conceal glass while in the IRC facility will be ejected from the facility.
-Repeated violation of this rule may result in suspension or revocation of membership.
+Repeated violation of this rule may result in suspension or revocation of membership.Prohibiting glass in swimming pools prioritizes safety, protects pool equipment, and maintains hygiene and visual appeal.

 Grill Use

-Grills are available on a first come, first served basis for use by members, except in cases where the IRC Board has reserved the grills for use in connection with IRC-sponsored events.
-For the health and convenience of all members using IRC grills, members should clean the grills after each use.Β
+Grills are available on a first-come, first-served basis for use by members, except in cases where the IRC Board has reserved the grills for use in connection with IRC-sponsored events.
+For the health and convenience of all members using IRC grills, members should clean the grills after each use.

 Personal Property